abdulbaqi/seasons/README.md

 This project follows along the Udemy tutorial by Stephen Grider.

-Following are some personal notes I took along following the tutorial.
+Following are some personal notes I took along walking through the tutorial.
 Use whichever suits you.

-After creating the scaffolding:

-- We have loaded Semantic UI CSS
+After creating the scaffolding We are using Semantic UI CSS

 ## Geolocation API